Kaaka Muttai: Development

 I thought a children's movie will be a good idea to introduce myself as a director.
 Children's films generally have a safety net.
 If you do things correctly and make the kids act well, the film will turn out well.
 And, screenplays that are based on desires and goals will have a tighter structure because they are plot-driven.
 With kids the normal motivational factors like money and fame don't work as they do with adults.

-— — M. Manikandan, about making his debut with a children's film, Kaaka Muttai, in an interview with India Today.
+— M. Manikandan, about making his debut with a children's film, Kaaka Muttai, in an interview with India Today.

 M. Manikandan, a former wedding photographer, had directed a short film named Wind in late 2010, primarily for his cinematography in the film.
 It was critically raved by cinephiles and other celebrities, and also got the attention of director Vetrimaaran, when the film was screened at a film festival, where he was a jury member.
 Vetrimaaran personally approached Manikandan, to ask about his other future film projects, where Manikandan narrated a script about slum children and its essence, impressed and decided to produce the film under his Grass Root Film Company banner.
 He later called Manikandan to meet him and Dhanush in Delhi to progress about the narration of the script and storyline, but Dhanush said that he liked the script and also joined the film as a co-producer under the Wunderbar Films banner.
 Vetrimaaran said that the storyline has an artistic approach and had similarities to Slumdog Millionaire (2008).

 The script's basic plot line is inspired from his life, where his son often have craved for pizza, but he could have a little money to buy it, one day.
 Then he inspired that "what if someone who couldn't afford a pizza wished to have one", which he kept as a basic idea pitching the story line.
 To develop the conflict stronger, he characterised the lead artists as slum children and also realised that the kids get attracted to things only because of catchy advertisements.
 Initially, he had planned to produce the film on his own, through crowdfunding, where he suggested his friends to send money for the production of the project, before Vetrimaaran agreed to produce the film.
-On the occasion of Republic Day (26 January 2013), both Dhanush and Vetrimaaran announced the project officially under the title Kaaka Muttai.
+In late January 2013, both Dhanush and Vetrimaaran announced the project officially under the title Kaaka Muttai.